nikneem/nikneem.github.io/assets/content/valet-key-pattern-in-azure.md

 # Valet Key Cloud Design Pattern in Azure

-Once in a while you run in to a solution whithout you even noticing there was a problem.
+Once in a while you run in to a solution without you even noticing there was a problem.
 For me, the Valet Key pattern was such a solution.
 I used to work at a company where we planned to create import functionality for transactions. we're talking about loads and loads of transactions.
 The software system runs as an ASP.NET Web API, in a multi-tenant environment.

-A straight-forward implementation of such an import, would potantially block additional requests and thus other tenants to the service because of the server being busy importing a huge file.
+A straight-forward implementation of such an import, would potentially block additional requests and thus other tenants to the service because of the server being busy importing a huge file.
 We tackled this problem to post the import job on a queue and run it